 Lay the groundwork for business continuity

 First and foremost, you’ll need to come up with a business continuity plan that will set your law firm up for success both in the here and now and down the road.
 To do this, you’ll need to prioritize your law firm’s immediate needs and then tackle the most pressing challenges first.
 Then work on creating a long term plan that will ensure future success as well.
-You’ll find advice to help you do just that in these posts:
+You’ll find advice to help you do just that in this post:

 Choose technology to facilitate remote work